Le Creuset Tajine

 Preparation

-1. Heat the oil and salted butter well in the tajine and fry the lamb pieces with the onion, garlic and half of the ground cinnamon, ginger, turmeric, cumin, parsley, coriander, salt and the pepper.
+1. Heat the oil and the salted butter well in the tagine and sauté the pieces of lamb with the onion, garlic, and half of the ground cinnamon, the ginger, turmeric, cumin, parsley, cilantro, salt, and pepper.

-2. When the meat is golden, pour three glasses of water over it and let it cook covered for 45 minutes over medium heat.
+2. When the meat is browned, pour three glasses of water over it and let it cook covered for 45 minutes over medium heat.

-3. Add more water during cooking if necessary, and stir occasionally.
+3. Add more water during cooking if needed, and stir occasionally.

-4. Meanwhile, toast the sesame seeds in a skillet with no added fat.
-Cook the almonds for 15 minutes in boiling water.
+4. Meanwhile, toast the sesame seeds in a pan without added fat.
+Boil the almonds for 15 minutes in boiling water.
 Blanch them and brown them in a pan with a little oil.

-5. After 30 minutes, reserve some of the tajine sauce in a saucepan and add the prunes, the rest of the cinnamon powder, the cinnamon sticks, the sugar and a pinch of salt.
+5. After 30 minutes, set aside a little of the sauce from the tagine in a Shallow Casserole and add the prunes, the rest of the ground cinnamon, the cinnamon sticks, the sugar, and a pinch of salt.

-7. After the time has elapsed, drain the prunes and remove the cinnamon sticks.
+7. After the time is up, drain the prunes and remove the cinnamon sticks.

-8. When the meat is done and the sauce reduced, add the prunes and sprinkle with the sesame seeds and almonds.
-Arrange hard-boiled eggs, cut in half, around.
+8. When the meat is done and the sauce has reduced, add the prunes and sprinkle with sesame seeds and almonds.
+Arrange the hard-boiled eggs, halved, around.

 Leave a comment